Daniel-dadu/JavaScriptSyntaxHighlighter/README.md

 ## How to run

-To run this project, yo first have to install Erlang and Elixir in your system.
+To run this project, you first have to install Erlang and Elixir in your system.
 Check out the official documentation where it clearly explains how to do this: https://elixir-lang.org/install.html

 #### 1. Install dependencies
 Inside the project directory, you need to install the dependecies of the project running this command: